 So as you may have heard, the U.S. government officially entered a partial shutdown on Saturday, December 22.
 And regardless of whether you are a federal worker or are employed in the private sector, the question “Will I get paid during the government shutdown?” has definitely crossed your mind once or twice in the past few days.

-You may have read on the Internet that under U.S. law, federal employees do not receive any pay for the work done during a government shutdown until after the shutdown ends.
+You may have read on the Internet that under U.S. law, federal employees do not receive any payment for the work done during a government shutdown until after the shutdown ends.
 And it makes perfect sense why.
 The House and Senate failed to reach a consensus on a federal government-funding bill, which means there are no funds to pay wages due to the lapse in appropriations.

 Will you get paid during the government shutdown?